Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: Jörg Braukmann / Wikimedia Commons

 The charming town of Heidelberg is located in the southwest of Germany, along the Neckar River.
 Renowned for its romantic ambience, red-roofed old town, and castle ruins perched atop a hill, it attracts numerous history enthusiasts and students alike.
-The antique baroque Old Town (Altstadt), with the Old Bridge (Karl Theodor Bridge), lively squares filled with joyful faces, and pubs brimming with laughter and conversations, is home to the town’s crown jewel—Heidelberg Castle.
+The antique baroque Old Town (Altstadt) is home to the town’s crown jewel—Heidelberg Castle.
+It has the Old Bridge (Karl Theodor Bridge), lively squares filled with joyful faces, and pubs brimming with laughter and conversations.
 Situated high on a hill and accessible via a funicular railway, the castle’s terrace offers magnificent views of the town and the valley below.

 Distance From The Netherlands: 6 hours by car/train from Amsterdam